seknox/trasa/CONTRIBUTING.md

     Since you will be running trasa locally, you should turn off the autocert.

 - Restart the server binary

+For dev environment, TRASA expects and listens on domain app.trasa by default, so we need to change local host file to point to TRASA server
 - Add an entry in hostfile pointing app.trasa to 127.0.0.1 `echo "127.0.0.1 app.trasa" >> /etc/hosts`
 - Open TRASA dashboard at https://app.trasa